-\$49,430,000 CASCADE WATER ALLIANCE (King County, Washington)
+\$30,005,000 CASCADE WATER ALLIANCE (King County, Washington) Water System Refunding Revenue Bonds, 2020 (Taxable)

-Water System Improvement and Refunding Revenue Bonds, 2019
+Dated: Date of Delivery

-Dated: Date of Delivery Due: September 1, as shown on inside cover
+Due: September 1, as shown on inside cover

-The Water System Improvement and Refunding Revenue Bonds, 2019 (the "Bonds") are being issued by Cascade Water Alliance ("Cascade"), a joint municipal utility services authority organized under the laws of the state of Washington (the "State") for the purpose of providing wholesale water supply to meet future demands of its Members (defined herein).
-Cascade is issuing the Bonds to carry out certain of the capital projects described in its Transmission and Supply Plan, to pay the cost of refunding its outstanding Water System Revenue Bonds, 2009B (Taxable Build America Bonds - Direct Payment) to effect a debt service savings and to pay the costs of issuing and selling the Bonds.
+The Water System Refunding Revenue Bonds, 2020 (Taxable) (the "Bonds") are being issued by Cascade Water Alliance ("Cascade"), a joint municipal utility services authority organized under the laws of the state of Washington (the "State") for the purpose of providing wholesale water supply to meet future demands of its Members (defined herein).
+Cascade is issuing the Bonds to pay the cost of refunding a portion of its outstanding Water System Revenue Bonds, 2012, to effect a debt service savings and to pay the costs of issuing and selling the Bonds.
 The Bonds are being issued in fully registered form only and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC will act as initial Securities Depository for the Bonds.
 Individual purchases of interests in the Bonds will be made in book-entry form only, in the principal amount of \$5,000 or any integral multiple thereof within a maturity.
 Purchasers of such interests will not receive certificates representing their interests in the Bonds.
 Principal of and interest on the Bonds are payable directly to DTC by the fiscal agent of the State, currently U.S. Bank National Association, as paying agent and registrar (the "Registrar").

-Interest on the Bonds is payable semiannually on each March 1 and September 1, commencing March 1, 2020, to the maturity or earlier redemption of the Bonds.
-Upon receipt of payments of principal and interest, DTC is obligated to remit such principal and interest to its participants for subsequent disbursement to the purchasers of beneficial interests in the Bonds, as described under the heading "DESCRIPTION OF THE BONDS" and in Appendix C - "BOOK-ENTRY TRANSFER SYSTEM."
+Interest on the Bonds is payable semiannually on each March 1 and September 1, commencing March 1, 2021, to the maturity or earlier redemption of the Bonds.
+Upon receipt of payments of principal and interest, DTC is obligated to remit such principal and interest to its participants for subsequent disbursement to the purchasers of beneficial interests in the Bonds, as described under the heading "Description of the Bonds" and in Appendix C - "BOOK-ENTRY TRANSFER SYSTEM."